nanoexpress/ultimate-oss/docs/DOCS.md

 The router class is almost same as **express** and does like **express** middleware layer stacking, finding & matching happens inside **router finder** logic

-To beleive me see some example yourself
+To believe me see some example yourself

 ```js
 import nanoexpress from '@nanoexpress/ultimate';